Last Updated on October 31, 2023

 - The coverage is one of the best benefits you can get.
 It is pretty nice as it leaves no areas exposed.

-- The fabric feels a bit weird especially if you have sensitive skin.
+- The fabric feels a bit weird, especially if you have sensitive skin.

 - It’s not made for very rugged usage.

-Then there is the Dakine Syncline, which gets a huge amount of star rating from users and expert testers, and is a top pick when it comes to all-mountain gloves that provide full finger coverage and a comfortable fit that helps improve bike maneuverability.
+Then there is the Dakine Syncline, which gets a huge amount of star ratings from users and expert testers, and is a top pick when it comes to all-mountain gloves that provide full finger coverage and a comfortable fit that helps improve bike maneuverability.